-Note 8-Inert or reducing atmosphere or vacuum sufficient to prevent oxidation is recommended for heat treatment above 260 $^\circ$ C.
+Note 8-Inert or reducing atmosphere or vacuum sufficient to prevent oxidation is recommended for heat treatment above 260°C. Do not use gas containing hydrogen with high-strength steel parts.

 7. Requirements

 7.1 Process-The coating shall be produced from an aqueous solution through chemical reduction reaction.